The Dragon Reborn: Chapter 31

-Mat encountes Thom and persuades him to go to Caemlyn with him
+Mat encounters Thom and persuades him to go to Caemlyn with him.

 Mat enters The Woman of Tanchico and finds that Thom is there.
 He is reciting "Mara and the Three Foolish Kings".
 Thom is so surprised to see Mat there that he pauses his tale; this is unusual because "few things startled Thom enough for him to let it show".
 Thom also looks sad, something that Mat notes as different from when he last saw him.
 Mat sits down at one of the tables and orders two drinks, one for him and one for Thom, from the serving girl called Saal.

 Thom finishes his tale and joins Mat at his table, muttering that the men wanted to hear his tale in Common and not the preferred High Chant.
 Thom quickly drinks his mug of wine, "Thom peered into the mug as if surprised to find it empty", and Mat realises that he is drunk.
 Saal comes back to the table and berates Mat for giving Thom more wine.
 Her sister Mada also comes over to the table and tries to get Thom to go to bed, as does Saal.
 Thom talks about Morgase and Dena, "Did I ever tell you that two pretty women have loved me in my life?"
 Mat orders some chicken and Saal and Mada leave after trying to persuade Thom to eat something.